LukePappa/Ourism/final.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid this circularity, it is necessary to posit a transcendent source: God.

-By this definition, God is something totally outside
+By this definition, God is something totally